c2platform/ansible-collection-forgerock/roles/ds/README.md

 If in some testing situation it is needed to make changes in DS, e.g. using dsconfig but also commands like ldapmodify, manually (outside Ansible), beware that the next Ansible run could not work as intended due to it relying on now outdated fingerprints.
 The solution if you really needed to make manual changes in DS: manually remove the related fingerprint file, or simply all fingerprints, in /opt/ds/.fingerprint/6.5.4 directory.
 It causes Ansible to run a bit slower than it should, but it guarantees that it works as intended even in this 'manual' scenario.

+`ds_config`
+Note that the configbase module (running dsconfig command) for some parts uses 'fingerprints': signatures of the last result stored on disk, to prevent unnecessary calls to dsconfig.

 ### DS service checks